caverac/agd-doc/tutorial.rst

 where,

-1. ``NCOMPS`` is the number of Gaussian components in each spectrum
+1. ``NCOMPS`` is the number of Gaussian components in each spectrum.

-2. ``(AMP, MEAN, FWHM)`` are the amplitude, mean location, and full-width-half-maximum of each Gaussian component
+2. ``(AMP, MEAN, FWHM)`` are the amplitude, mean location, and full-width-half-maximum of each Gaussian component.

-3. ``NCHANNELS`` is the number of channels in the spectrum (sets the resolution)
+3. ``NCHANNELS`` is the number of channels in the spectrum (sets the resolution).

 4. ``NOISE`` is the level of noise introduced in each spectrum, described by the root mean square (RMS) noise per channel.

 In the next example we will show how to implement this in python.
 We have made the following assumptions:

 1. ``NCOMPS = 1`` (to begin with a simple, single Gaussian)